ThatCoolCoder/foss-rcas/README.md

     - Write about content creation, make these docs as friendly as possible to non-coders
     - If we get exotic stuff like quadcopters or cars working, create documentation on that
 - Misc bugs/problems
+    - sublicenses have only 1st line indented in about page when they wrap (tried using tabs instead but no work, need bbcode `[indent]`)
     - GODOT BUG: it appears that [Export]ed nodes aren't assigned if the exported is a child of a Window that starts out invisible.
     - Tomlet 5.2.0 fixed the unquoted keys issue but now it cries about missing an intermediate mapping, likely due to it quoting the first half of the key
         - todo: make an issue on github re this